|

 As well as competing in the A.S.C.National League ,the i

-dividual final (when Torn Baggley was excluded while leading
+the Individual final (when Torn Baggley was excluded while leading the eventual winner).

 HH!PD~N'S A.S.C.NATIONAl 13;AGU~ campa i gn be gan j af t e r a couple